Are the Police Allowed to Evict a Tenant In Shared Accommodations With the Landlord If the Landlord Requests Such?

 A Helpful Guide On How to Determine the Rights of a Tenant Living With the Landlord In a Shared Accommodations Arrangement

-A tenant that lives with a landlord and is thereby sharing a kitchen or bathroom with the landlord, or certain family members of the landlord, is without various rights and protections prescribed in other forms of tenancy by the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17.
-Without the Residential Tenancies Act, 2006, the rights of the tenant are instead provided within the Commercial Tenancies Act, R.S.O.
+When a tenant lives with a landlord in such a way as to share a kitchen or bathroom with the landlord or certain family members of the landlord, the tenant is without the rights and protections provided by the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17; instead, the rights of the tenant are found within the Commercial Tenancies Act, R.S.O.
 1990, c.
-L.7 and common law including contract law principles, among other things.
-The unavailability of the rights and the protections prescribed by the Residential Tenancies Act, 2006 arises via the exemption within section 5, paragraph (i) which states:
+L.7 and the common law including contract law doctrine, among other things.
+The lack of access to the rights and the protections afforded by the Residential Tenancies Act, 2006 arises from the exemption found within section 5, paragraph (i) which states:

 5 This Act does not apply with respect to,

 (i) living accommodation whose occupant or occupants are required to share a bathroom or kitchen facility with the owner, the owner’s spouse, child or parent or the spouse’s child or parent, and where the owner, spouse, child or parent lives in the building in which the living accommodation is located;

 Accordingly, the rights and the protections within the Residential Tenancies Act, 2006 are unavailable to a tenant living within such an arrangement.
 As above, the rights and protections available to the tenant are found elsewhere; being specifically, the Commercial Tenancies Act, R.S.O.
 1990, c.
 L.7, and the common law including general contract law principles.
 Such was stated within the case of Newman v.
 Glanville, 2019 ONSC 1040 at paragraph 7 wherein it was said: